carpioldc/swow/README.md

 # Wake on WAN

-This is an effort to extend the Wake on LAN protocol to work from outside your LAN through port forwarding. ==You must note that last time I tried this was not exactly working==.
+This is an effort to extend the Wake on LAN protocol to work from outside your LAN through port forwarding.
+You must note that last time I tried this was not exactly working.

 ## Steps to make it work:

 ### Build

 Clone the repository.

     $ git clone git@github.com:carpioldc/wowan.git

 Build things

     $ cd wowan